graphprotocol/contracts/packages/issuance/audits/PR1301/TRST-L-8.md

 Issue has been addressed as suggested.
 Worst-case scenario tests should be introduced to ensure the defined overhead constant is sufficient in future builds.

 ---

+Boundary regression tests added on both sides of the precheck: warm path in Foundry, cold path in Hardhat (foundry/REVM does not apply EIP-2929 cold-access cost in this config, so a separate Hardhat test exercises real cold access).
+Sabotage-verified.